 DID YOU KNOW?

 The Mpumalanga Drakensberg area is an important supplier of fresh water to the Olifants Catchment.
-Unfortunately the area is impacted by acid mine drainage from abandoned coal and gold mines, while coal also causes climate change with the release of carbon.
+Unfortunately the area is impacted by acid mine drainage from abandoned coal mines.
+Coal is a major cause of climate change with the release of carbon.

 Free flowing rivers